cloudmesh-community/fa18-523-60/paper/paper.md

 such as username and password if required.
 One can create multiple Flask-PyMongo instances to connect to multiple MongoDB databases.
-It is important that versions of both Flask and MongoDB are compatible with each other to avoid functionality breaks [@flask-pymongo].
+It is important that versions of both Flask and MongoDB are compatible with each other to avoid functionality breaks [@www-flask-pymongo].
 Flask-MongoAlchemy and Flask-MongoEngine are the additional libraries that can be used to connect to a MongoDB database while using enhanced features with the Flask app.
 It can be easily installed using pip.
 The